Harhoy/nn_mini/README.md

   # Model definition
   #------------------------------------

-  #The model reads flattened 28x28 pixels in a 784-length vector
+  #The model reads a flattened 28x28 pixels in a 784-length vector
   #There are two hidden layers with 50 nodes and one output layer with ten nodes (0-9)

   #Network object